Wainuiomata: Bata Shoe Company

-Bata had a shoe factory in Wainuiomata from about the 1960s, but it closed in 1992.
+Bata opened a factory in Wainuiomata in 1967, producing gumboots, sandals and Bata bullets (a popular canvas sneaker).
+The company faced challenges in the 1980s after the government changed its regulation of imported footwear, and the Wainuiomata factory closed in 1992.

 Tatra Leather Goods

 Tatra, founded by Frederick Turnovsky, produced leather accessories such as belts and wallets at a factory in Wainuiomata which operated between the 1960s and 1980s.
+By 1976, the factory had 200 workers and was said to be the largest employer in Wainuiomata.
+Tatra went into receivership in 1988, after a downturn in business due to competition from cheap imported leather goods.

 Feltex Carpets

-Feltex had a factory in Wainuiomata which was bought by Alliance Textiles in December 1996 and closed shortly after, with the loss of about 70 jobs.
+Feltex opened a textile mill in Wainuiomata in 1974.
+The factory was bought by Alliance Textiles in December 1996 and closed shortly after, with the loss of about 70 jobs.
 The building later housed a church, and in 2013 Big Save Furniture set up a distribution centre in the former factory.

 Tom & Luke

 Tom & Luke is a snack food manufacturer based in Wainuiomata that sells its products in New Zealand and exports to Australia, Asia and the United States.
 It was founded by Tom Dorman and Luke Cooper in 2013.
 The company employs around 45 people, mostly locals.
-In 2022 Tom & Luke won the Wellington School of Business and Government Judge’s Choice Award at the ExportNZ ASB Wellington Export Awards.
+In 2022 Tom & Luke won the Wellington School of Business and Government Judge's Choice Award at the ExportNZ ASB Wellington Export Awards.

+Culture

+Venues

+Wainuiomata has a marae, officially opened in 1988, and various churches.
+The Coast Road Church was built in 1866 and in use until 1958.
+It is listed by Heritage New Zealand as a Category 2 historic place, and can be hired for weddings or other functions.